Buildings insurance

 Contents insurance covers possessions you keep inside your home.
 This could be furniture, white goods, electronic appliances, gadgets, jewellery, clothes and artwork.

-Insurance providers often bundle together buildings and contents insurance under the generic term ‘home insurance‘.
-It can often be more economical, and less hassle, to buy the two together.
+Insurance providers often bundle together buildings and contents insurance under the generic term home insurance.
+It can often be cheaper to buy the two together.

 What if my house is of non-standard construction?

-Because this type of property is typically more expensive to rebuild or repair, and often requires specialist tradespeople to undertake the work, buildings insurance is likely to be more expensive.
+This type of property is typically more expensive to rebuild or repair as it often requires specialist tradespeople to undertake the work.
+Therefore, buildings insurance is likely to be more expensive.
 You may also have a smaller choice of providers.

 Is a garage considered a room?